Halachic state: Across Jewish society

 An opinion poll released by the Pew Research Center in March 2016 found high support among religious Jews for a halachic Israel: 89% of Haredi Jews and 65% of non-Haredi Orthodox Jews supported basing Israel's legal code on the Torah and Jewish religious law; while only 23% of traditionalist Jews and 1% of secular Jews supported such a move.
 At the time, Haredi Jews constituted 8% of all Israelis, non-Haredi Orthodox Jews constituted 10%, traditionalist Jews constituted 23%, and secular Jews constituted 40%.
 However, there was a majority agreement among all Jewish groups that Israel could be both a Jewish and democratic state.
 When asked whether they would prefer democratic principles or Jewish religious law if the two ever came into conflict, 62% of all Jews combined favoured democratic principles.
-Further, preference for Jewish religious law was very high among Haredi Jews (89%) and very low among secular Jews (1%).
+Preference for Jewish religious law was very high among Haredi Jews (89%) and very low among secular Jews (1%).